-The Ribombee card in Susan's hand reads, "Evolves from Cutiefly," and Susan has a Cutiefly in play.
-She may play the Ribombee card on top of the Cutiefly card, keeping any damage counters and clearing all other effects.
+The Bisharp card in Timmy's hand reads, "Evolves from Pawniard," and Timmy has a Pawniard in play.
+He may play the Bisharp card on top of the Pawniard card, keeping any damage counters and clearing all other effects.

 Evolution notes: Neither player can evolve a Pokémon on its first turn in play.
 When you evolve a Pokémon, it means that Pokémon is new in play, so you can't evolve it a second time the same turn!
-You can evolve any Pokémon you have in play, whether it's Active or Benched.
-Finally, neither player can evolve a Pokémon on that player's first turn unless a card says so.
+You can evolve either your Active or Benched Pokémon.
+Finally, neither player can evolve a Pokémon on his or her first turn!

-Attach an Energy card to one of your Pokémon (once per turn).
+Altach an Energy card to one of your Pokémon (once per turn).

-Take an Energy card from your hand and put it under your Active Pokémon or one of your Benched Pokémon to indicate that this is Energy it can use.
+Take 1 Energy card from your hand and put it under either your Active Pokémon or one of your Benched Pokémon.
 You can attach Energy just once each turn!

-D Play Trainer cards.
+Play Trainer cards.

 When you play any Trainer card, do what it says and obey the rule at the bottom of the card, and then put it in the discard pile.
 You can play as many Item cards as you like.
 Supporter cards are played like Item cards, but you can play only one Supporter card each turn.
+Stadium cards stay in play until another card removes them, but you can play only one Stadium card each turn.